AdobeDocs/contributor.en/help/setup/install-tools.md

 ---
+lastModified: 2018-06-28
-title: Install authoring tools
+title: install authoring tools
-description: This article helps you download and install the client tools you will need for Git and editing markdown files.
+description: this article helps you download and install the client tools you will need for git and editing markdown files.
 ---
 # Install authoring tools